alex-kumpula/GitOps-ArgoCD-Bootstrap-Cluster/README.md

 Assuming you created your own repository from this one, you need to make sure that the manifests point to your repo.

-To acheive this, do the following:
+To achieve this, do the following:

-1. In bootstrap/values.yaml, change the repoURLs to the url of your repo.
+1. In`bootstrap/values.yaml`, change the`repoURL` fields to the url of your repo.
-2. Do the same as in step #1 but in root/values.yaml.
+2. Do the same as in step #1 but in`root/values.yaml`.

 As you may have noticed, there are other values that can be changed, as well as overridden depending on environment (dev, staging, prod), but we will get to those later.

+### Deploy Bootstrap Helm Chart

+All you have to do to get the cluster running is to apply the bootstrap helm chart.
+This is also where you will pick which environment to deploy on your cluster.
+To achieve this, do the following:

+1. Run the following command:`helm template -f bootstrap/values-dev.yaml bootstrap | kubectl apply -f -`

+Now your cluster will sync with the manifests in your git repo.
+You can check the ArgoCD Web UI to confirm that this has happened.

 ### OPTIONAL: Private Source Repo Setup